MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- Target Conditioned Representation Independence (TCRI); From Domain-Invariant to Domain-General Representations. [[paper]](https://arxiv.org/abs/2212.11342)
+  - Olawale Salaudeen, Oluwasanmi Koyejo.
+  - Key Word: Domain Generalization; Invaraint Leanring.
+  - <details><summary>Digest</summary> We propose a Target Conditioned Representation Independence (TCRI) objective for domain generalization.
+TCRI addresses the limitations of existing domain generalization methods due to incomplete constraints.
+Specifically, TCRI implements regularizers motivated by conditional independence constraints that are sufficient to strictly learn complete sets of invariant mechanisms, which we show are necessary and sufficient for domain generalization.

 - Recycling diverse models for out-of-distribution generalization. [[paper]](https://arxiv.org/abs/2212.10445)
   - Alexandre Ramé, Kartik Ahuja, Jianyu Zhang, Matthieu Cord, Léon Bottou, David Lopez-Paz.
   - Key Word: Out-of-Distribution Generalization; Fine-Tuning; Weight Averaging.